RebelPotato/microJanet/README.md

 ## Status & Roadmap

+`src/main.cpp` runs a Janet program that blinks the esp32's built-in LED.
+It is compiled on a host computer (see `host/make-fun.janet`), so it cannot access any data on the esp32, except for those passed as parameters.
+Safety through capabilities!

-`src/main.cpp` runs a simple Janet repl over serial.
-All expressions are evaluated on the esp32.
-The functions `dw` and `delay` can be used to blink its built-in LED.
+`scripts/repl.cpp` runs a simple Janet repl over serial.

 For future goals, see [roadmap.md](roadmap.md).